 - embody the mindset and skills of critical consumers and producers of media

 - comprehend and communicate across multiple text types to address task, purpose, perspective, and intended audience

-- hone their research skills to gather and present information in a variety of oral and written formats
+- hone their research skills to gather and present information in a variety of oral and written format

-*Our curriculum is based on the Common Core Standards for English Language Arts.
+*Our curriculum is based off of the Common Core Standards for English Language Arts.